LoctusBin/Collection-of-Profiles/README.md

 #### IF THERE IS SOMETHING:

-_If there is some problems in the profiles please post it as an issue._
+_If there is some problems in the profile or have a request or something please post it as an issue.
+And remember to allways use as much info as possible._

-_If there is something you want changed then post as request :)_

 _Will come more info here later._